vdaas/vald/CONTRIBUTING.md

 4. Make code changes.
 Please follow the design or requirement discussed on the issue.
 5. Commit your changes to your branch. ( git commit -am 'Add some feature' )
 6. Push to the forked branch. ( git push origin my-new-feature )
-7. Create a new pull request against Vald repository.
+7. Create a new pull request against the Vald repository.
 Please also mention the issue on the pull request.
 8. Wait for the code review.
 Resolve any issue/questions raised by reviewers until it is merged.

 ### Pull request